R\'enyi entropy of single-character CFTs on the torus: Orbifolds of meromorphic CFTs

 with the characters

-The coefficient $(-1)^{\frac13}$ of $j(\frac{\tau+1}2)^{\frac13}$ can be worked out by comparing the $q$--expansions, and ensuring that the coefficients are nonnegative integers, and also by using the expressions relating the twisted sectors and characters found in \cite{Borisov:1997nc}.
+\end{widetext} The coefficient $\left(-1\right)^{\frac13}$ of ${j\left(\frac{\tau+1}2\right)}^{\frac13}$ can be worked out by comparing the $q$-expansions, by ensuring that the coefficients are non-negative integers, and also by using the expressions relating the twisted sectors and characters found in \cite{Borisov:1997nc}.

 For this to be a physical theory, the characters $\chi_1$ and $\chi_3$ must be equal, since they have the same $\mc T$ eigenvalue.
-One can check using a computer algebra system that the $q$--expansions match up to arbitrary order, but that is not enough to check that the characters are equal.
-A formal proof can be found by expressing the characters in terms of Jacobi theta functions (details can be found in the Appendix \ref{sec:elliptic-functions}).
+One can check using a computer algebra system that the $q$-expansions match up to arbitrary order, but that is not enough to check that the characters are equal.
+A formal proof can be found by expressing the characters in terms of Jacobi theta functions (details can be found in Appendix \ref{app:elliptic-functions}).

-The characters expressed in terms of theta functions are,
+The characters \eqref{eq:chainj} expressed in terms of theta functions are

 Thus, we have found the normalizations of the conformal blocks $\mc F_i(z|\tau)$, by demanding that the limit $z\to 0$ recovers the characters $\chi_i(\tau)$.

 Let us note the modular $\mc S$ matrix for these characters,